kartonfarkas/api_docs/source/suite/emails/section.rst

      -
    * - link_description
      - string
-     - Description added for the link
-     -
+     - Name that displays in the individual link tracking analysis in the Reporting screens -
    * - form_id
      - int